Technical

 Total shares outstanding (fully diluted) = 17,000,000.
 The Series A raise of $15 million at $4.25 per share produced 3,529,412 new preferred shares.
 The post-money valuation of $60 million is simply $4.25 × 17,000,000 (approximately, with rounding).

-In addition to the cap table, the appraiser reviews: three years of historical income statements (in ExampleCo's case, two full years and one partial year since founding), a bottoms-up financial projection covering the next 36 months, a summary of the customer base and concentration, a description of the product and competitive position, and the Series A term sheet showing investor rights including the 1x non-participating liquidation preference, 8% compounding dividend (unpaid), and weighted-average broad-based anti-dilution protection.
+Beyond the cap table, the appraiser reviews financials and qualitative context that inform every methodology assumption.
+For ExampleCo, that means: three years of historical income statements (in ExampleCo's case, two full years and one partial year since founding), a bottoms-up financial projection covering the next 36 months, a summary of the customer base and concentration, a description of the product and competitive position, and the Series A term sheet showing investor rights including the 1x non-participating liquidation preference, 8% compounding dividend (unpaid), and weighted-average broad-based anti-dilution protection.
 Each of these inputs feeds a specific step in the valuation methodology.

 The income approach (DCF) is used as a corroborating check, not the primary method.
-ExampleCo is early enough that its cash flows are negative and highly uncertain, which limits a DCF's reliability as a standalone valuation but leaves it useful as a reasonableness check.
-The asset approach is not used here -- ExampleCo is a going concern and its intangible value exceeds its book asset value by orders of magnitude.
+ExampleCo's cash flows are negative and highly uncertain, limiting a standalone DCF but leaving it useful as a reasonableness cross-check.
+The asset approach is not applicable — ExampleCo is a going concern whose intangible value far exceeds book assets.

-Guideline public company multiples are also reviewed as a secondary check.
-For a SaaS startup growing at 140% with 78% gross margins, the appraiser identifies roughly 10 to 12 publicly traded SaaS companies with comparable growth and margin profiles.
-These comparables provide revenue multiple ranges (here, roughly 7x to 14x forward ARR) that help validate the backsolve-implied enterprise value.
+Guideline public company multiples serve as a secondary check.
+For a SaaS startup at 140% growth and 78% gross margins, the appraiser identifies 10–12 comparable public companies producing revenue multiples of roughly 7x–14x forward ARR, validating the backsolve-implied enterprise value.

-Step 3: Applying the Backsolve Method to Determine Enterprise Value
+How Does the Backsolve Method Determine Enterprise Value?

-The allocation model used with the backsolve method is almost always the Option Pricing Model (OPM), which treats each share class as a call option on the company's equity value at a future liquidity event.
-For a complete walkthrough of the model and its Black-Scholes inputs, see our article on the Option Pricing Model (OPM) for 409A.
+The backsolve method iterates on total enterprise value until the OPM produces a Series A preferred per-share value equal to the $4.25 investors actually paid — anchoring the entire analysis to observable market evidence rather than forecasts.
+The allocation model used is the Option Pricing Model (OPM), which treats each share class as a call option on equity value at a future liquidity event.
+For a full OPM walkthrough, see our article on the Option Pricing Model (OPM) for 409A.

-The OPM requires four core inputs in addition to the capital structure: time to liquidity, volatility, risk-free rate, and a total equity value.
-The backsolve procedure iterates on the total equity value until the Series A implied per-share value matches $4.25.
+The OPM requires four core inputs beyond the capital structure: time to liquidity, volatility, risk-free rate, and a starting equity value.
+The backsolve procedure iterates on equity value until the Series A implied per-share result matches $4.25.

 Running the backsolve with these inputs produces a total equity value of approximately $58.7 million as of February 1, 2026.
 (The backsolve value is slightly lower than the nominal $60 million post-money because the OPM explicitly values the liquidation preference of the preferred classes, which a simple price-times-shares calculation ignores.)
 This backsolved equity value becomes the basis for allocating value to each share class in Step 4.